nickjeffrey/check_vmware_datastore/README.md

 Create a section similar to the following in the services.cfg file:
 ```
 define service {
+       # syntax is check_vmware_datastore!warn%free!crit%free!includeds1,includeds2!excludeds1,excludeds2
+       # all the additional parameters are optional
         use                             generic-service
         host_name                       vcenter01.example.com
         service_description             VMWare datastores